survivorbat/go-scheyaml/README.md

 # 📅 Schema YAML

-Ever wanted to process a user provided YAML file constrained by a [JSON schema](https://json-schema.org)?
-This library will help with validating the user input to be compliant with the JSON schema as well as render a fully qualified version (with defaults) of only the required properties (useful when e.g. generating an initial YAML file for the user which still required attention) or all properties to retrieve the default values as defined by the JSON schema.
+SchemaYAML processes a YAML file that is constrained by [JSON schema](https://json-schema.org) by filling in default values and comments found in the schema.
+Additionally, the user input (the `overrides`) can be validated (or not with `SkipValidate`) to be compliant with the JSON schema or return an error if not the case.

+The processing is configurable to restrict returning only the required properties, which can be useful when writing the user configuration to disk.
+This provides a minimal configuration example for the user while when processing the file all remaining defaults can be automatically filled in (by `scheyaml`).
+See [Usage](#-usage) for an example.

+`ScheYAML` returns either the textual representation (configurable with `WithCommentMaxLength` and `WithIndent`) or the raw `*yaml.Node` representation.

-It uses [xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema)'s `jsonschema.Schema` struct as input.
+`ScheYAML` uses [xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema)'s `jsonschema.Schema` as input.

 ## ⬇️ Installation